This page contains frequently asked questions about Omega Concrete Countertop SealerTM.

 Here is how to tell whether Omega has expired:

 A: Just like concrete, sealers need to cure.
 You wouldn’t expect your concrete to have full strength after only 24 hours – although it may be strong enough to handle, it will gain strength over time.
 Typically you should expect full cure of Omega within 4-7 days, depending on temperature.
 (Omega is not dependent on moisture to cure.)
 Most urethane coatings require similar timeframes.

 A: While Omega does not depend on humidity to cure, it is affected by temperature, just like your concrete, or any chemical reaction.
 In order for Omega to cure quickly, it needs to cure under warm conditions continuously, so ideally leave the heat on in your shop.
 At recommended temperature of about 70 degrees Fahrenheit (21 degrees Celsius),

 When brand new Omega feels oily, then it feels tacky, then it’s a bit soft and rubbery, then it continues to harden.
 If you lightly sand with 320 sandpaper and the paper doesn’t gum up and you get white dust, Omega is hard enough to sand out any dust spots.

-A: Matte only.
-Please note also that Omega is color enhancing, meaning that it “wets out” the color of the concrete.
-Color enhancing versus non color enhancing is a different property than the sheen of the finish.
+Please note also that Omega is very color enhancing, meaning that it typically “wets out” the color of the concrete.
+(Color enhancement is a different property than the sheen of the finish.)

-A: We do not have a gloss version planned at this time, however Omega can be buffed to increase the sheen without affecting its performance.
+Omega can be buffed to increase the sheen to satin without affecting its performance.
 Simply use standard automotive clearcoat buffing equipment and techniques.
 See this article for more information.